dell/omnia/docs/source/Troubleshooting/FAQ.rst

 Ex: If the ``primary_dns`` is set to 10.15.0.7, the subnet ``10.15.0.0`` cannot be used for ``admin_nic_subnet``, ``ib_nic_subnet`` or ``bmc_nic_subnet``.

+**Why is the node status stuck at 'powering-on' or 'powering-off' after a control plane reboot?**

+Cause: The nodes were powering off or powering on during the control plane reboot.

+Resolution: In the case of a planned shutdown, ensure that the control plane is shut down before the compute nodes.
+When powering back up, the control plane should be powered on and xCAT services resumed before bringing up the compute nodes.

 **What to do if PXE boot fails when discovering target nodes via switch_based discovery**